component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 ### Getting started

-Run Styleguidist: `npm run exercise 2`.
+Run `npm start` and navigate to _Exercise 2_ in the sidebar.
 Use files in the `src/exercises/exercise02` folder.

 ### Result